 - Most Creation Myths, as noted above. — Zero-Context Example

 - The Book of Genesis in The Bible begins with God creating the heavens and the earth.

 - In Calvin and Hobbes, one strip starts: "First there was nothing.
 Then, there was Calvin!" as a parody of this trope.

-- All the player characters in Demon: The Fallen have witnessed the beginning of the universe personally.
-Because they created it in the first place.
+- All the player characters in Demon: The Fallen witnessed the beginning of the universe personally, because they created it in the first place.
 How much of it they remember, however, depends on their respective Demonic Lore skill scores.